 Are you ever disappointed with your photos?
 Do you get frustrated when you’re editing because you’ve been told to move certain sliders, but never been told WHY?
 Do you wish you could transform your photos without having to spend hours in front of the computer?

-In my new book, Adobe Lightroom - Edit Like a Pro, you’ll learn:
+In our books, Adobe Lightroom - The Missing FAQ and Adobe Lightroom - Edit Like a Pro you’ll learn:

 how to to analyze a photo like a pro, saving you hours of frustration.